Home AI: Shaping the Future of Software Testing

 • Clear go/no-go release decisions

-3. Practical AI Testing Workflow
+3. Practical AI Testing Workflow for Jira and Slack

-5. Keep a β€œhuman-reviewed” policy for all AI-generated test logic.
+7. Keep a human-reviewed policy for all AI-generated test logic.

 4. How AI Improves Software Quality